-During their third year, students prepare and make decisions for their career after graduation.
-To explore available choices, and to gain professional experience, students take a mandatory summer internship.
-The third year of studies allows Mathematics, Modeling and Data Analytics students to take specialization modules within their discipline, but also focuses on the responsibility of students beyond their discipline (see CONSTRUCTOR Track).
+During their third year, students prepare for and make decisions about their career after graduation.
+To explore available choices, and to gain professional experience, students take a mandatory summer internship or choose the startup option.
+The third year of studies allows Physics and Data Science students to take specialization modules in their discipline, but it also focuses on the responsibility of students beyond their discipline (see CONSTRUCTOR Track).

-The 5th semester also opens a mobility window for ample study abroad options.
-Finally, the 6th semester is dedicated to fostering the research experience of students by involving them in an extended Bachelor thesis project.
+The fifth semester also opens a mobility window for a diverse range of study abroad options.
+Finally, the sixth semester is dedicated to fostering the students' research experience by involving them in an extended bachelor thesis project.